wp-plugins/app-store-assistant/readme.txt

 	* iTunes icon size and % adjust
 * Can choose different size icons when viewed on iPhone
 * Smaller buy button choice for viewing on iPhone (less text)
-* Fixed iTunes Serach API error issue where "collectionId" is used in Albums rather than specified "collectionID"
+* Fixed iTunes Search API error issue where "collectionId" is used in Albums rather than specified "collectionID"

 = 3.0.2 =
 * Very minor CSS changes